cfengine/documentation/bundles-logs-functions-variables/Bundles-for-agent/Bundles-for-agent-0-files-in-agent-promises.markdown

 ```

-**Notes**:

-The matches are performed on the last node of the filename; in other
-words, the file without its path.
-As Windows does not support symbolic
-links, this feature is not available there.

 `copy_size`

 **Type**: irange [int,int]

 **Allowed input range**: `0,inf`

-**Synopsis**: Integer range of file sizes that may be copied
+**Description**: The integers specified in `copy_size` determines the range for the size of files that may be copied.

+The use of the irange function is optional.
+Ranges may also be specified as a comma separated numbers.

 **Default value:** any size range